Open

 • Producers and suppliers earn a living wage or income.

-The aim is for companies to try out their approach during pilot projects and scale up if they prove successful.
-Also, others can learn from the experiences gained during these projects.
+SPVO supports parties that carry out innovative approaches to become more sustainable.
+The programme funds new pilot projects for the companies, sectors, and countries involved.
+The aim is for companies to try out their approach during pilot projects and scale up if their approaches prove successful.
+Also, others can learn from the experience gained during these projects.

-SSF wants to share and develop the lessons learnt through a knowledge and learning programme.
+SPVO wants to share and develop the lessons learnt through a knowledge and learning programme.
 This way, more companies and stakeholders in the Netherlands and producing countries can make their value chains more sustainable.
+SPVO aims to support supply chain partners that want to strive for a sustainable business model and improve social sustainability in their value chain by:

 • Investigating risks and abuses;